 90% upside days often occur while stock prices are still falling or right near the bottom.
 It is an early warning sign that the stock market is within 7 days or less (typically) of a stock market bottom.

 We don’t act on a 90% upside day.
 It just lets us know that the market may be near a bottom.
 We can then start scanning to find strong stocks we want to buy IF we get the other signals.
-We don’t place any swing trades yet, though.
+We don’t start buying stocks yet, though.

 We only care about 90% upside days as the price is falling, and very early in the uptrend.
 Once the price has already started to rise for several days, they don’t matter anymore.
-The other signals discussed take over.
+The other signals, discussed below, discussed take over.

 You can read more about Lowry upside (and downside) days in the free Lowry whitepapers – the paper relating to this topic is Identifying Bear Market Bottoms and New Bull Markets – A Study of 90% Days.